O-LAP/home/quick-start.md

 ## Fork another design
 Open up bash to a folder.
 Run `git clone <repo you want to fork>`.
 Open up `Design.js` and make your changes.
+*You might want to rename the folder to whatever you would like to name your design*.
 After you are done making changes, reset the design version to `1.0.0` by modifying `"version": "x.y.z"`, (line 11) inside `Design.js`
 Update other information like `name, short_desc, long_desc, message` etc.
-*** Start thinking of this design as a new design from now on. ***
+*Start thinking of this design as a new design from now on.*
-If you want to continue pulling changes from the parent repo follow Step 3 on this page.
+If you want to continue pulling changes from the parent repo follow (page)[https://gist.github.com/CristinaSolana/1885435].
 Submit your forked design as a new design by following the `Submit Your Design` process.
 You are set!
 Imitation...flattery...whatever...